zalgo3/Auto-Split/README.md

 ### Compatibility

+- Python 3.9+
 - Windows 10 and 11.
+- Linux (Only tested on Ubuntu 22.04)

 ### Building

 (This is not required for normal use)

-- Python 3.9 - 3.10.
-- Microsoft Visual C++ 14.0 or greater may be required to build the executable.
-Get it with [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-- Node is optional, but required for complete linting (using Pyright).
-- Read [requirements.txt](/scripts/requirements.txt) for more information on how to install, run and build the python code.
-  - Run `./scripts/install.ps1` to install all dependencies.
-  - Run the app directly with `./scripts/start.ps1 [--auto-controlled]`.
-  - Run `./scripts/build.ps1` to build an executable.
-- Recompile resources after modifications by running `./scripts/compile_resources.ps1`.
-- All configured for VSCode, including Run (F5) and Build (Ctrl+Shift+B) commands.
+Refer to the [build instructions](build%20instructions.md) if you'd like to build the application yourself or run it directly in Python.

 ## OPTIONS